 Nicole Grech relates her experience of being Catholic and pregnant before marriage when she was only 20.
 Eventually, she got married in the Catholic church.
 “I honestly didn’t want kids at the time.
 What I wanted was a career.
-I felt unprepared.
+I felt unprepared for what was happening.”

 “When I looked at the pregnancy test, I thought… this is not possible”

 We were not prepared for this unplanned event.
 Apart from our jobs and studies, we were also preparing for our big day.
 We were planning to get married within a year and a half.
 In fact, we had just paid the deposit for our reception and were waiting to start getting our apartment ready.
 I remember looking at the pregnancy test and feeling numb.
 What are we going to do with the kid?
 What will people say?
 It was hard.

-We didn’t believe in providence, we believed in hard work and working to get somewhere.
-Though we believed in God, we didn’t have the faith we needed to believe it would be ok.
-It was difficult, but it was in this experience that we learnt to cling to God.
-We were proved wrong.
+At the time we didn’t believe in providence.
+We believed in working hard to achieve results.
+Although we believed in God, we didn’t have the faith to believe that things would turn out well.
+It was a difficult time.
+However, through this experience we learnt to cling on to God.

 “My mother was hurt.
 I think she felt betrayed”

-We decided to tell our parents there and then, to get it over with.
-His father and mother were happy.
+We decided to tell our parents immediately.
+Jefflyn’s parents were happy.
 My family reacted in a different way.
-My father was surprised but he didn’t mind much, he said we weren’t the first couple to find ourselves in this situation.
-Moreover, he encouraged us by saying that together we will make it work.
-My mother was hurt.
+My father was surprised but he didn’t take the news too badly.
+He said that we weren’t the first couple to find ourselves in this situation.
+Moreover, he encouraged us by saying that together we would still make it work.
+On the other hand, my mother was hurt.
 I think she felt betrayed.
-We still do not speak about what went through her mind on those first days, even after all these years.
-It still hurts.
+We still do not speak about what went through her mind on those first days.
+Even after all these years, it still hurts.